 Find your Skype program on your device and quickly click it twice (or tap it) to open it.

 When you log into Skype with a new account, there won't really be much to see at first.
-Therefore, we've logged into Skype with a pre-existing account to show you some additional things that you'll see after you've been using Skype for a while.
+Therefore, we've logged with a pre-existing account to show you some additional things that you'll see after you've been using it for a while.

 The top-left portion of the screen shows your name as it appears on Skype, your profile picture, and your current status.
 Click your name or picture to bring up a screen where you can see and edit your profile.

-You can also click the small icon beside your picture to change your online status on Skype to Online, Away, Do Not Disturb, Invisible, or Offline.
-Your online status shows other people if you are (or aren't) available to contact on Skype.
-If you choose Do Not Disturb, you will not be notified when someone else on Skype tries to contact you.
+You can also click the small icon beside your picture to change your online status to Online, Away, Do Not Disturb, Invisible, or Offline.
+Your online status shows other people if you are (or aren't) available to contact.
+If you choose Do Not Disturb, you will not be notified when someone else tries to contact you.
 If you choose Offline, nobody can use Skype can contact you, and vice-versa.

-If you click in the box labelled "Search" and type in a person's name, Skype name, or email address, Skype will look to see if they exist in your list of contacts, or in Skype's main directory.
-(See our lesson on Skype contacts for more detailed instructions).
+If you click in the box labelled "Search" and type in a person's name, Skype name, or email address, Skype will look to see if they exist in your list of contacts, or in its main directory.

 The icons below the search box do various things.
-If you click the house icon, you will return to your main screen on Skype from almost anywhere else on Skype.
+If you click the house icon, you will return to your main screen from almost anywhere else on Skype.
 If you click the dial pad icon, a screen with a dial pad will appear that allows you to call people's landline and mobile phones from Skype.
 Note, however, that this is one of the few features of Skype that isn't free, and requires a calling subscription or "Skype Credit" to use.
-See our tutorials on the cost of Skype, how to call someone on Skype, or Skype Premium for more information.
+See our tutorials on the cost of Skype or Skype Premium for more information.

 Finally, if you click the robot icon, you can add "bots" to your Skype contacts list.
 "Bots" are specialized automated programs that are designed to respond to your actions in various ways, such as giving advice, playing a game, or doing other fun or useful stuff.
 Simply click on a bot and then click Add to Contacts.

-Your mood message will appear on the main screens of your contacts on Skype, and it will also replace the generic online status indicator underneath your profile name.
+Your mood message will appear on the main screens of your contacts, and it will also replace the generic online status indicator underneath your profile name.
 If you want to change your mood message, simply repeat the process described in the paragraph above (you can also change it by editing your profile).

 Below the box for entering your own mood message, you will see mood messages that you or your contacts have posted on Skype (and how long ago those messages were posted).
-You can click the camcorder icon beside a mood message to call, video chat with, or send a text to the person who posted it (see our tutorials on using Skype messenger, making phone calls with Skype, and using Skype video chat for complete instructions on how to use these features).
+You can click the camcorder icon beside a mood message to call, video chat with, or send a text to the person who posted it.
 You can also click the "X" that appears in the top-left corner of a mood message when you move your mouse cursor over it to hide it, or to hide all mood messages from that person.

 There are two other buttons here that are of note, below the box for inputting mood messages but above the mood messages themselves.
 You can click the refresh button (the looping arrow) on the left to see if any of your contacts have posted new mood messages lately.
 Clicking the gear icon on the right, meanwhile, allows you to access additional settings, such as managing what conversations are visible or hidden.

-When you select a contact in Skype, you will usually see a screen like the one below:
+When you select a contact, you will usually see a screen like the one below:

 From this screen, you can: